firstdraft/guides/nouns-verbs-and-grammar.md

 Ruby is known as a "batteries included" language because it comes with _so many_ methods out-of-the-box, saving the programmer the trouble of having to re-invent the wheel.

 Finally, *we can even make up our own nouns and verbs* and add them to the language.
-For example, we can create a data type `Venue`, teach it how to calculate the average rating from its reviewers, add that method to its instruction set, and then use it whenever we want.
+For example, we can create a data type `Venue`, give it a method that calculates the average rating from its reviews, and then use it whenever we want.

 One of the best things about Ruby is its wonderful **open-source** community: programmers very often share these new classes that they write with one another, making the language ever easier to use and ever more powerful!